1-icenine/Portfolio/SQL/IMDB/README.md

 To replicate this project:

+1. Downnload the dataset from Kaggle.

-1. Import the dataset in your SQL environment via `load_imdb_data.sql`.
+2. Import the dataset in your SQL environment via `load_imdb_data.sql`.
 Be sure to update the file path below.

 ```SQL
 LOAD DATA INFILE 'your/path/to/imdb_dataset.csv'